Air Traffic Control BOS

-Introduction The Air Traffic Control Corpus (ATC0) is an eight-disc set of recorded speech for use in supporting research and development activities in the area of robust speech recognition in domains similar to air traffic control (several speakers, noisy channels, relatively small vocabulary, constrained languaged, etc.) The audio data on these discs is composed of voice communication traffic between various controllers and pilots.
+The Air Traffic Control Corpus (ATC0) is a set of recorded speech for use in supporting research and development activities in the area of robust speech recognition in domains similar to air traffic control (several speakers, noisy channels, relatively small vocabulary, constrained languaged, etc.) The audio data is composed of voice communication traffic between various controllers and pilots.

 Full transcripts, including the start and end times of each transmission, are provided for each audio file.
 Each flight is identified by its flight number.